stanwood/handbook/people_operations/processes/offboarding.md

 Try to increase sales.
 Try to get funding.
 Try to find developers who can work part-time, take sabbaticals or work somewhere else for a bit.

+## Last day

+### Ops

+- Disable all accounts from onboarding

+### CEO

+- Write a personal note to the person leaving
+- Thank the person on #general

+### Person leaving

+- Reply to CEO post with a personal message to the team and leave your private email to stay in touch [Optional]
+- Remove stanwood GDrive
+- Remove all accounts and passwords from password manager
+- Remove all code repos and stanwood docs from your computer
+- Remove all private data from your computer [if company computer]
+- Reset all devices to factory settings [If company hardware]
+- Sent hardware back to CEO [if company hardware]
+- Sent last invoice (if freelancer)